President Trump Has Pardoned Controversial Former Arizona Sheriff Joe Arpaio

 But the sheriff had also worked to establish a close relationship with Trump after endorsing him in January 2016 — something the Republican candidate frequently referenced on the campaign trail.
 Arpaio appeared at Trump rallies and also spoke at the Republican National Convention.

-"I mean he knows borders, right?
+"I mean, he knows borders, right?
 Amazing guy.
 Tough guy, but he's an amazing guy," Trump said of Arpaio in July 2016.
 "He's actually a quality person.
 He's a tough guy, but he's a quality person.
 He gets the job done.
 Amazing."

 In August, speaking to Fox Business, Arpaio said he "really appreciate[s] the President’s nice comments and support" and claimed that his conviction was "strictly a political hit."